lin380/coursebook/docs/03-understanding-data.md

 ### Populations

 The first thing that comes to many people's mind when the term population is used is human populations. <!-- etymology of the word population --> Say for example --What's the population of Milwuakee?
 When we speak of a population in these terms we are talking about the total sum of people living within the geographical boundaries of Milwaukee.
-In concrete terms, a __population__ is the objective make up of an idealized set of objects and events in reality (cite).
+In concrete terms, a __population__ is the objective make up of an idealized set of objects and events in reality.
 Key terms here are objective and idealized.
 Although we can look up the US Census report for Milwaukee and retrieve a figure for the population, this cannot truly be the population.
 Why is that?
 Well, whatever method that was used to derive this numerical figure was surely incomplete.
 If not incomplete, by the time someone recorded the figure some number of residents of Milwaukee moved out, moved in, were born, or passed away --the figure is no longer the true population.

 Likewise when we talk about populations in terms of language we dealing with an objective and idealized aspect of reality.
 Let's take the words of the English language as an analog to our previous example population.
 In this case the words are the people and English is the bounding characteristic.
 Just as people, words move out, move in, are born, and pass away.
 Any compendium of the words of English at any moment is almost instananeously incomplete.
 This is true for all populations, save those in which the bounding characteristics select a narrow slice of reality which is objectively measurable and whose membership is fixed (the complete works of Shakespeare, for example).